 Find out what it’s like to have a plane fly right above your head at Maho Beach, a popular tourist destination next to Princess Juliana International Airport.
 Maho’s stretch of beach is directly in the flight path of incoming aircraft to St. Maarten, making it a popular spot with beachgoers and thrill-seekers that head there to see large jetliners approach the runway and soar less than 100 feet over the ground.

 Knip Beach, Curaçao

 Knip Beach is beloved by both locals and tourists for its lush green palm forests and bright blue ocean.
-Advanced snorkelers can head out to the reef just off Knip’s shore for some excellent sightseeing.
+One of the top destinations for snorkeling in Curacao, advanced snorkelers can head out to the reef just off Knip’s shore for some excellent sightseeing.
 If you’re looking for a beautiful photo op, hike up the surrounding hills and take a pic of the enviable view.

 Mullins Beach, Barbados